-Bears best Badgers in league football debut
+AREA ROUNDUP: Bears best Badgers in league football debut

 Missy Mortensen led the Warriors with five blocks and Abbey Neff had 12 assists.

-WOMEN’S COLLEGE SWIMMINGWashington State 169, Northern Colorado 93
+Washington State 169, Northern Colorado 93

 PULLMAN — Washington State won 13 of 14 events held to post a team dual victory over Northern Colorado at Gibb Pool Friday.